caltechlibrary/dataset/README.md

 The __dataset__ command line tool supports common data management operations such as initialization of collections; document creation, reading, updating and deleting; listing keys of JSON objects in the collection;
 query of JSON objects via SQL.
-Additiolly the __dataset__ command line program can "dump" a collection as a stream of JSON lines expressions and "load" the same.
+Additionally the __dataset__ command line program can "dump" a collection as a stream of JSON lines expressions and "load" the same.
 This makes it easy to migrate or clone repositories with little more than a Unix pipe.